LayanAlrouji/3D_Modeling_Animation/README.md

 The legs were animated using Translate function to simulate walking and jumping of the robot.

-The Translate of the legs is controlled by the legMove variable and jumpMovement variable , which increases over time to create the walking motion.
+The Translate of the legs is controlled by the legMovement variable and jumpMovement variable , which increases over time to create the walking motion.